 From Hampshire she was on the move again, this time to Shropshire where she began work with a heritage company.
 Here she built upon her project managing skills and learnt more about the structural side of building restoration, particularly timber framed buildings.

-Whilst she enjoyed her time in Shropshire, she decided that she was much happier in her workshop among the sawdust and plaster, which leads her to her current home back in Hampshire.
+Whilst she enjoyed her time in Shropshire, she decided that she was much happier in her workshop among the sawdust and plaster, which leads her to her current home back in West Sussex.